GafferHQ/gaffer/doc/source/WorkingWithThePythonScriptingAPI/TutorialNodeGraphEditingInPython/index.md

 Notice that the node was added with the `addChild()` method to the `root` variable.
 The `addChild()` method is the core method for adding nodes and plugs to the node graph.
 The `root` variable references the root of the node graph.
 All nodes in the graph are ultimately children of the root.
 If you declared the node variable without adding it to the `root` variable, it would exist in memory (all variables in Python are objects), but it would not yet be part of the graph.

-Helpfully, once you import a module, it will remain loaded in that _Python Editor_ (however, if you open a new _Python Editor_, you will need to import it again).
+Helpfully, once you import a module, it will remain loaded in that Python Editor (however, if you open a new Python Editor, you will need to import it again).
 The rest of the nodes you will need for this graph also come from the `GafferScene` module, so add them next:

 ```python
 myShader = GafferScene.OpenGLShader()